CursedNet/.github/profile/README.md

       👋 Contributing to CursedNet.js.
   </h4>
   <div>
          CursedNet.js is an open source organization and is always looking for new opportunities.
-We are learning and developing new technologies together, if you are a developer who wants to start writing websites or an application together, then you can join us, you will get the opportunity to create your own   project.
   </div>

 <h4>
   🦺 We will help you create a project.
 </h4>
 <div>
-  We are learning and developing new technologies together, if you are a developer who wants to start writing websites or an application together, then you can join us, you will get the opportunity to create your own   project.
+  We are learning and developing new technologies together, if you are a <span>developer</span> who wants to start writing websites or an application together, then you can join us, you will get the opportunity to create your own   project.
 </div>

-- text in red
-+ text in green
-! text in orange
-# text in gray